 As far as school in concerned, I have until May before I'm finished with my Bachelor's Degree: A BBA in Financial Management.
 I'm excited, but right now it's still far enough away to where I'm not that excited.
 As far as specific classes I'm taking (this is probably the boring part)...I am taking an Institute class about scripture study.
 I don't know the official title, but it's with Brother Schaap, the Institute Director.
 He's great!
 As far as secular studies, my first of those classes is a Cultures of the World Class.
 We discuss various aspects of numerous cultures, but we are studying a handful of them more in depth.
 The first of these is the MaButi (Pigmy) tribe that resides in the African Congo.
-We are reading a book called The Forest People written by an anthropologist that spent several years among the MaButi.
-It's pretty interesting.
+We are reading a book called The Forest People written by an anthropologist that spent several yea

 The rest of my classes are all superbly interesting (ignore the sarcasm) Business classes.
 One is pretty much the basics of investments.
 The instructor in that class teaches with absolutely no class participation which is quite different from most other classes I've ever had and considering the time of day it meets (2-3:15pm) often struggle to stay awake while the instructor's back is to the class while he's writing on the blackboard.